facebookarchive/cargo-guppy/README.md

 Still to come:

+* receive CI feedback if a dependency is added, updated or removed
+* receive CI feedback if a package goes from not being included in a high-assurance subset to being included
 * queries based on features
 * evaluation of target specs for [platform-specific dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#platform-specific-dependencies)
 * a command-line query language